Notice: This web page was updated on 7 March 2019.

 What is the Risk Cost of Carbon (RCC)?

-We claim that ‘climate systemic risk’ is actually a second, but previously overlooked, negative externality that can be quantified using a risk-based procedure.
+We claim that ‘climate systemic risk’ is actually a second, but previously overlooked, positive externality that can be quantified using a risk-based procedure.
 We call this second external cost the Risk Cost of Carbon (RCC), and the RCC is described as follows:

 “…the market price of each metric tonne of additional CO2-e mitigation service that is needed to reduce climate systemic risk to an agreed limit.”
 (Chen, van der Beek and Cloud, 2017, p.
 41).

 It needs to be emphasized that the RCC does not replace or substitute the Social Cost of Carbon (SCC), because the RCC is additional to the SCC.
+The RCC is different to the SCC, because the SCC is concerned with improving social welfare, whereas the RCC is concerned with managing systemic risks that are linked to the economy as a complete system.

 Key differences between the SCC and RCC are that (a) the SCC is internalized with taxes, whereas the RCC is internalized with rewards; and (b) the SCC is a measure of marginal economic welfare loss and is based on expected future climate damages, whereas the RCC is a measure of the cost of limiting the uncertainty of avoiding unwanted climate change events and is based on probabilities.
+The RCC is a positive externality, because the policy for internalizing the RCC is a ‘public good’.
+It is a public good because it is delivers ‘preventative climate insurance’ and because the physical and social benefits are non-excludable and non-rivalrous.

 How is the Risk Cost of Carbon (RCC) quantified?